Online Circles & Retreats

 Welcome to a space designed not just for reading, but for deep listening, sharing, and meaningful action within the aid worker community.

 The Vulnerable Humanitarian Circle of Practice offers a sanctuary where truth-telling, vulnerability, and connection flourish.
-Using my book The Vulnerable Humanitarian as a rough guide, each month we explore key themes that matter for individuals and organisations to embed cultures of care.
+We play with suggestions from my book The Vulnerable Humanitarian, and from guest experts offering new insights and approaches to embedding cultures of care in the humanitarian and human rights space.

 What to Expect

-In each monthly online session, we delve into a different theme from The Vulnerable Humanitarian, inviting participants to engage in open dialogue and reflection.
-This is a supportive environment where participants can explore how to apply the book's insights to their personal and professional lives.
+In each monthly online session, we delve into a different theme related to culture change, inviting you to engage in open dialogue and reflection.
+This is a supportive environment where you can explore how to apply insights and practices to your personal and professional lives.
 Together, we cultivate actionable strategies rooted in anti-oppression, care, and resilience.

-You're welcome to join any session, but attending regularly offers a comprehensive understanding of the book and practical tools for implementation, and brings you into a community that is treading the same path of culture change from the inside out.
+You're welcome to join any session, but attending regularly offers a comprehensive understanding of personal and collective responsibilities for transforming our sector, and brings you into a community that is treading the same path of culture change from the inside out.

-Each session incorporates key routines and self-care practices from The Vulnerable Humanitarian, empowering participants to navigate challenges with clarity and courage.
+The sessions often incorporate key routines and self-care practices from my book The Vulnerable Humanitarian, empowering participants to navigate challenges with clarity and courage.
 But you do not need to have read The Vulnerable Humanitarian to join us!

 Themes We'll Explore Include: